DreamMaoMao/hycov/README.md

         only_active_monitor = 0 # only overview the active monitor
         enable_alt_release_exit = 0 # alt swith mode,see readme for detail
-        alt_toggle_auto_next = 0 # auto focus next window when toggle overview in alt swith mode }
+        alt_toggle_auto_next = 0 # auto focus next window when toggle overview in alt swith mode click_in_cursor = 1 # target windwo is find by cursor, not the current foucus window.
+    }
 }